 Poolside Restaurant in Downtown Los Angeles

-Chef Adrian Garcia serves an authentic Mexico City inspired menu, befitting the tropical vibe at Veranda, DTLA’s urban oasis at Hotel Figueroa.
+Chef Adrian Garcia serves an authentic Mexico City-inspired menu, befitting the tropical vibe at Veranda, DTLA’s urban oasis at Hotel Figueroa.
 Featuring a bottomless mimosa brunch on weekends plus an agave program that spotlights some of Mexico’s finest Tequila and Mezcal distillers and their unique takes on the craft.
 Kick back poolside and toast this season with a fresh fruit margarita or snifter of Tequila.
 Salud y buen provecho!